NA 253 Results - Karachi Central 1 Election - Usama Qadri (MQM-P) leads...

 NA-253 Results of Karachi Central 1 for Election 2018 has been received from 44% polling stations.
 Up till now, Usama Qadri of MQM-P leads with 20,043 votes while Muhammad Ashraf Jabbar from PTI is on 2nd position with 16,592 votes.

-Other candidates who are contesting in Election 2018 from this constituency are Khalid Mumtaz - PML-N, Syed Mustafa Kamal - PSP, Zain Ul Abidin - PKI, Khuwaja Izhar Ul Hassan -IND, Choudry Muhammad Javed Ishaq - PPPP, Sarwat Ejaz - ST, Muneem Zafar Khan - MMA, Muhammad Usman - IND, Muhammad Abid - JUP-N, Muhammad Farooq Khan - MQM-H, Muhammad Anzar Siddiq - IND, Muhammad Amjad Ali - TLP, Amber Naeem - APML, Omar Umari - IND, Abdul Waseem - IND, Abdul Haqeem Quaid - PBP.
+Other candidates who are contesting in Election 2018 from this constituency are Khalid Mumtaz - PML-N, Syed Mustafa Kamal - PSP, Zain Ul Abidin - PKI, Khuwaja Izhar Ul Hassan - IND, Choudry Muhammad Javed Ishaq - PPPP, Sarwat Ejaz - ST, Muneem Zafar Khan - MMA, Muhammad Usman - IND, Muhammad Abid - JUP-N, Muhammad Farooq Khan - MQM-H, Muhammad Anzar Siddiq - IND, Muhammad Amjad Ali - TLP, Amber Naeem - APML, Omar Umari - IND, Abdul Waseem - IND and Abdul Haqeem Quaid - PBP.

 NA-253 Results of Karachi Central 1 for Election 2018 has been received from 44% polling stations.
 Up till now, Usama Qadri of MQM-P leads with 20,043 votes while Muhammad Ashraf Jabbar from PTI is on 2nd position with 16,592 votes.

-Other candidates who are contesting in Election 2018 from this constituency are Khalid Mumtaz - PML-N, Syed Mustafa Kamal - PSP, Zain Ul Abidin - PKI, Khuwaja Izhar Ul Hassan -IND, Choudry Muhammad Javed Ishaq - PPPP, Sarwat Ejaz - ST, Muneem Zafar Khan - MMA, Muhammad Usman - IND, Muhammad Abid - JUP-N, Muhammad Farooq Khan - MQM-H, Muhammad Anzar Siddiq - IND, Muhammad Amjad Ali - TLP, Amber Naeem - APML, Omar Umari - IND, Abdul Waseem - IND, Abdul Haqeem Quaid - PBP.
+Other candidates who are contesting in Election 2018 from this constituency are Khalid Mumtaz - PML-N, Syed Mustafa Kamal - PSP, Zain Ul Abidin - PKI, Khuwaja Izhar Ul Hassan - IND, Choudry Muhammad Javed Ishaq - PPPP, Sarwat Ejaz - ST, Muneem Zafar Khan - MMA, Muhammad Usman - IND, Muhammad Abid - JUP-N, Muhammad Farooq Khan - MQM-H, Muhammad Anzar Siddiq - IND, Muhammad Amjad Ali - TLP, Amber Naeem - APML, Omar Umari - IND, Abdul Waseem - IND and Abdul Haqeem Quaid - PBP.

 Comments